netbox-community/netbox-zero-to-hero/ansible/ansible-setup.md

 ## Installing Ansible
 Ansible runs on Linux based systems, and is installed as a Python package.
-Follow these steps (they assume Git is already installed and set up on the system):
+Follow these steps to set up Ansible on your own system (they assume Git is already installed and set up on Ansible host):

 1. Clone the NetBox Zero to Hero Git repository and change into the Ansible directory: